Adolphe Clément-Bayard: Early life

 Gustave Adolphe Clément, the son of a grocer, was born at rue du Bourg in Pierrefonds, Oise.
 He was the second of five children of Leopold Adolphus Clément and Julie Alexandrine Rousselle.
-His mother died when he was seven years old; his father remarried but died two years later, when he was nine years old.
+His mother died when he was seven years old, and his father remarried but died two years later, when he was nine years old.
 For the next seven years, he was raised by his stepmother, who had remarried a school teacher.
 He studied at the primary school in Pierrefonds and then at the College of Villers-Cotterêts.
-He worked in the family business by delivering groceries, and at 13 chose to be apprenticed to a farrier/blacksmith.
+At the age of 13, he began working in the family business by delivering groceries and later chose to apprentice as a farrier/blacksmith.

 During the winter of 1871–1872, the 16-year-old Clément left Pierrefonds to travel around France as a Compagnon du Tour de France, an organization of craftsmen and artisans dating from the Middle Ages.
 He had saved 30 francs (circa 100 Euros in 2006) by doing multiple jobs for three years.
 He subsisted in each city by working in forges owned by the Compagnons du Tour de France, shoeing horses, repairing metal and doing any kind of work.
 He reached Paris in 1872, followed by Orléans and Tours, where he encountered 'Truffault cycles'.
 This led him to acquire 2 wooden cart wheels and build an iron bicycle frame.

 Cycle racing had begun in 1869 (Paris–Rouen), so in 1873, J.M.M.
 Truffault lent the 18-year-old Clément an iron bicycle with solid rubber tires to race in Angers.
 He finished 6th and was exhilarated to read his name in the newspapers.